When Christmas Light Displays Become a NuisanceJuly 1, 2010

 We’ve all seen Christmas light displays that literally stop traffic.
 For many families, traveling around town during the Christmas holiday to see all of the fantastic lighting displays, is a yearly tradition.
 Ambitious homeowners with large displays often use hundreds of thousands of lights, making their homes a holiday event.
 These wonderful displays are great, and attract a lot of attention.
 The attention they attract often creates a lot of mixed feelings among neighbors, motorists, and public safety officials.
-This is because large and popular Christmas light displays congest otherwise quiet streets with lots of traffic, cause motorists to lose focus on the road, and create noise and light disturbances that can transform quiet neighborhoods into bustling thoroughfares.
+This is because large and popular Christmas light displays congest otherwise quiet streets with lots of traffic.
+Lights can also be dangerous for road safety as they cause motorists to lose focus on the road.
+This may lead to accidents or even DUI charges as an inattentive driver may drive erratically when distracted by lights.
+Roadside Christmas lights also create noise and light disturbances that can transform quiet neighborhoods into bustling thoroughfares.
 Over the past few years, a neighborhood in a mid-sized community in Michigan, has been operating an organized Christmas light display.
 Although initially popular, the growing display quickly began to irritate neighbors and others in the community, because of the noise and traffic it created.
 In fact, the display became so controversial that the it required intervention by the township.
-Fortunately, it appears that the parties have come to an agreeable resolution through a mediation process, and the “Christmas Road” display will continue in Spring Lake Township, Michigan.
+Fortunately, it appears that the parties came to an agreeable resolution through a mediation process, and the “Christmas Road” display will continue in Spring Lake Township, Michigan.

 Christmas lighting displays are great, and are an important part of our Christmas holiday tradition.
 However, if you have a large, traffic stopping display, here are a few things that you might want to consider to make sure your display does not become a neighborhood nuisance or worse: